Werner-Staeblein/Project-1/README.md

 * ensured that code is indented in consistent manner to ease readability with no unnecessary repeated blank lines

 * Checked that valiation on input fields is done before submission via HTML valiation in input fields

+* Checked responsiveness manually on various screensizes and devices including iPhone SE, iPhone XR, iPhne2Pro, SamsungGalaxy S8+, SamsungGalaxyS20Ultra, IPad Pro, IPad Air, IPad Mini

+* Tried a fade-in effect for each of the pages with @keyframes such as every new page would be fading in with opacity from zero to 1.
+This CSS feature, however, would have had substanial effects on performance and lighthouse testing suggested to drop this idea and feature altogether for performance reasons

 **Automated testing and validation**